Armenia School Connectivity Program: Recruitment process

 The schools recruited to the ASCP went through a competition completed on October 15, 2004.
-During the site set-up of the ASCP, local schools were affected by the rearrangements initiated within the framework of Armenia Education Quality and Relevance Project.
+During the site set-up of the ASCP, local schools were affected by the rearrangements initiated within the framework of the Armenia Education Quality and Relevance Project.
 The school building maintenance funds increased, becoming higher than the staff/student number involved in the ASCP network; this resulted in some ASCP schools to merge into one another, decreasing the number of schools involved in the network.
 A program assessment had a few more schools removed from the network for not having an adequate level of participation in the program.
 In the end, 330 schools were selected from all over Armenia to be a part of the Program network.

 The recruitment process for the ASCEP was held under the Program Promotion and Enrollment Competition.
 Project Harmony announced the launching of the recruitment along with a program introductory highlighting the principals and specifics about the recruitment requirements and process that were distributed to all schools within the region.
 There was a Q&A session that applicants received; afterwards, possible applicants were given a follow-up consultation meeting with Project Harmony in all of the 11 regions.
 The selected schools that were part of the ASCP program were chosen based on the following criteria implemented by Project Harmony: